-- results (e.g., within 48 hours) must be selected to rapidly inform infection prevention initiatives to prevent and limit transmission.
-Adult care homes have access to laboratories contracted with the State of Kansas through the "It's Up to Us, Kansas" testing strategy.
-This access is established through December 30, 2020. - d.
-"Adult care home staff" or "facility staff" includes employees, consultants, contractors, volunteers, and caregivers who provide care and services to residents on behalf of the adult care home, and students in the adult care home's nurse aide training programs or from affiliated academic institutions.
-For the purpose of testing "individuals providing services under arrangement and volunteers," adult care homes must prioritize those individuals who are regularly in the facility (e.g., weekly) and have contact with residents or staff.
+- 1. This order applies to all adult care homes identified in K.S.A.
+39-923(a), including any nursing facility, nursing facility for mental health, intermediate care for people with intellectual disability, assisted living facility, residential healthcare facility, home plus, boarding care home and adult day care facility, except those facilities that must comply with QSO-20-38-NH issued on August 26, 2020, and revised on April 7, 2021, by the Centers for Medicare & Medicaid Services (CMS), pursuant to 42 CFR 483.80(h), which requires facilities that are federally certified to receive Medicare and Medicaid funding to test all residents and staff for COVID-19 in accordance with guidance established by CMS. - 2.
+Adult care homes may conduct these tests with their own staff or equipment provided the adult care home has a CLIA Certificate of Waiver; adult care homes without the ability to conduct tests must make arrangements with laboratories that can process COVID-19 test results and report results within 48 hours. - 3.
+"Adult care home staff or "facility staff" includes employees, consultants, contractors, volunteers, and caregivers who provide care and services to residents on behalf of the adult care home, and students in the adult care home's nurse aide training programs or from affiliated academic institutions.
 The facility may have a provision under its arrangement with a vendor or volunteer that requires them to be tested from another source (e.g., their employer or on their own).
-However, the adult care home is still required to obtain documentation that the required testing was completed during the timeframe that corresponds to the facility's testing frequency. - e.
+However, the adult care home is still required to obtain documentation that the required testing was completed during the timeframe that corresponds to the facility's testing frequency. - 4.
 Regardless of the frequency of testing being performed or the adult care home's COVID-19 status, the facility must continue to screen all staff (each shift), each resident (daily), and all persons entering the facility, such as vendors, volunteers, and visitors, for signs and symptoms of COVID-19.
+This Order will have no effect on a facility's visitation policy.

-4. Testing of Staff and Residents with COVID-19 Symptoms or Signs
+Testing of Staff and Residents with COVID-19 Symptoms or Signs

-- a.
-Staff with symptoms or signs of COVID-19 must be tested and are required to be restricted from the adult care home pending the results of COVID-19 testing.
-If COVID-19 is confirmed, staff must follow KDHE and local health department guidance and mandates for isolation.
-Staff who do not test positive for COVID-19 but have symptoms shall follow the facility's policies to determine when they can return to work. - b.
-Residents who have signs or symptoms of COVID-19 must be tested.
+- 5. Staff, vaccinated or unvaccinated, with symptoms or signs of COVID-19 must be tested and are required to be restricted from the adult care home pending the results of COVID-19 testing.
+If COVID-19 is confirmed, staff must follow KDHE and local health department guidance and mandates for isolation and the Centers for Disease Control and Prevention (CDC) guidelines "Criteria for Return to Work for Healthcare Personnel with SARS-CoV2 Infection".
+Staff who do not test positive for COVID-19 but have symptoms shall follow the facility's policies to determine when they can return to work. - 6.
+Residents, vaccinated or unvaccinated, who have signs or symptoms of COVID-19 must be tested.
 While test results are pending, residents with signs or symptoms must be placed on transmission-based precautions (TBP) in accordance with KDHE and CDC guidance.
 Once test results are obtained, the adult care home must take the appropriate actions based on the results.

-5. Testing of Staff and Residents in Response to an Outbreak
+Testing of Staff and Residents in Response to an Outbreak